AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit8.md.txt

 # Unit 8 2D Array

 ## 8.1 2D Arrays
+**Goals**
+- Represent collections of related primitive or object reference data using two-dimensional (2D) array objects.
+- Write program code to create elements in 2D array objects.

 In Java, a 2D array is organized in rows and columns much like a spreadsheet.
 Sometimes it is referred to as an array of arrays.
 It is an `object` that contains a set of similar variable data types.
 Real life examples of 2D Arrays can be a traditional classroom seating chart, a chess board, or the game Connect Four.